AllenChikman/brainstreamer/README.md

 ## Support

-For contact please feel free to contact me:
+For contact please feel free to reach me on:
 * Email - allenchikman@gmail.com